Mike Trout: 2022

-On March 13, Angels manager Joe Maddon said that the team was considering moving Trout out of center field in an effort to prevent injuries.
+On March 13, 2022, Angels manager Joe Maddon said that the team was considering moving Trout out of center field to prevent injuries.
 In the hypothetical move, Trout would go to a corner outfield spot while former top prospect Brandon Marsh would patrol center field as he did during Trout's injured list stint in 2021.
 Trout said that he was surprised when he learned of the potential change via Twitter.
 After Trout talked with the team and stated that he preferred to play in center field, Maddon decided the following day that there would be no positional switch.

 Trout batted second on Opening Day, taking the field for the first time since May 17, 2021.
 He went 1-for-3 at the plate with a walk.
 On May 21, Trout scored the 1,000th run of his career, becoming the second player in Angels history to score 1,000 or more runs for the franchise.
 During a five-game series against the Seattle Mariners in June, Trout became the first player in the history of either the American or National League to hit four game-winning home runs during a series, while becoming the fifth Angels player (and his second time) to hit 5 home runs in a series.

 Trout came out of a game on July 12 due to back spasms and went on the injured list after a few days.
 He was diagnosed with a rare back disorder called costovertebral dysfunction.
 Trout returned from the injured list on August 19.
-He finished the 2022 season batting .283 with 40 home runs and 80 RBIs in 119 games.
+He finished the 2022 season batting .283/.369/.630 with 40 home runs and 80 RBIs in 119 games.

+2023

+On April 15, 2023, Trout hit his 300th career double in a game against the Red Sox.
+With this, Trout became the fourth player in major league history to collect at least 300 career doubles, 300 career home runs, and 200 stolen bases by his age-31 season.
+He joined Barry Bonds, Alex Rodriguez, and Willie Mays.
+On July 4, Trout was placed on the injured list, after fracturing his left hamate bone fouling off a pitch the previous day.
+He was activated from the injured list on August 22, returning to the lineup that night against the Cincinnati Reds.
+However, he was placed back on the injured list the following day, due to lingering pain in his hand while batting.
+On September 24, it was announced that Trout would be shut down for the rest of 2023 season, and he was transferred to the 60-day injured list.